ArenKDesai/Aren-s-Notes/Plants and People.md

 - Econobotanists: money, economics of plantsA

 ## Agriculture
-Agriculture originated around 10,000 years ago.
+Agriculture originated around 12,000-5,000 years ago.
+Started with grains (grasses) and legumes (beans, peas).
 Monoculture is the practice of farming a single type of crop, which is vulnerable to disease and parasites.
 Chinampas cultivation was invented by the Tehuacan Valley inhabitants.
 These are raised, linear soil beds where a mixture of crops is grown.
 This is known as polyculture.
 For all corn creation, 35% is for animal feed, only 2% for human consumption.